javalce/eslint-config/README.md

 });
 ```

-The next.js config will only load the `@next/eslint-plugin-next` plugin and the recommended rules.
-To enable the react rules you must enable the react config.
+This will enable the react rules and the Next.js specific rules.

 ## Svelte